anvilproject/anvil-portal/content/learn/data-submitters/data-approval-process.md

 - Studies must be registered in dbGaP.
 You will need to populate the data elements `dbGaP_study_ID` (phsXXXXXX).

-- All data must conform to the [NIH Genomic Data Sharing Policy](https://www.genome.gov/about-nhgri/Policies-Guidance/Genomic-Data-Sharing).
+- All *consented individual-level human genomic data* must conform to the [NIH Genomic Data Sharing Policy](https://www.genome.gov/about-nhgri/Policies-Guidance/Genomic-Data-Sharing).

 ## NHGRI Approval